Landang

-Landang, comes from Buli or Buri Tree (Corypha), a type of palm found in the Philippines and other tropical countries.
+Landang is a processed starch product extracted from the inner trunk of the buli or buri tree (Corypha), a type of palm native to the Philippines and other tropical countries.
 This tree only flowers once in its life and then dies.
-At first glance, landang looks like shrunken, flattened sago.
-It is traditionally used in making binignit in the Visayan region of the Philippines.
+Landang is visually similar to shrunken, flattened sago.
+It is traditionally used in making binignit in the Visayas.

 Preparation

 The process is very similar in making sago.
 First, the buli palm is felled.
 The hard core can be reached by breaking the trunk open.
 The hard core is chopped into fragments that should be dried perfectly and hand crushed into powder form thereby turning it into flour.
 This process requires several rounds of pounding.
 This is then mixed with water to form the product.
 It can be stored for weeks or a few months.

 Uses

-Landang is essential in making the traditional Visayan binignit or vegetable stew usually eaten during the Lenten season in the Philippines when almost everyone is fasting.
+Landang is essential in making the traditional Visayan binignit, a sweet rootcrop and banana stewed in coconut milk and brown sugar, usually eaten during the Lenten season in the Philippines when almost everyone is fasting.